synonyms for evident

 Examples:

-There was a noticeable change in his mood.
+• There is a noticeable change in the weather today.

 Meaning: